CombatWombatHub/general-machine-learning/_sources/index.md

     - can download the examples or use `git clone https://github.com/mnielsen/neural-networks-and-deep-learning.git`

 ### [GeeksForGeeks](https://www.geeksforgeeks.org/artificial-intelligence/what-is-artificial-intelligence-ai/)
-Has a bunch of articles with and without code examples.
-I've linked a ton of them throughout my notes already.
+- Has a bunch of articles (with and without code examples)
+- Not linking any special ones here as there are already links to this site all throughout my notes.

 ### [Scikit-Learn Docs](https://scikit-learn.org/1.7/index.html)
 - scikit-learn.org seems more focused on teaching AI/ML concepts than being a framework for powerful custom deployed ML methods.